Improving Your Presentations

 Programme details

-Students will be expected to prepare a short five-minute presentation in advance of the session.
+In advance of the session you will be expected to prepare a short five-minute presentation in advance of the session.
+Details will be provided once your place is confirmed.

 • Appreciate different styles of presentation for different academic contexts.